 With that said, selling your home can be exciting when the time is right.
 If you’ve lived in your home for at least five years and you’re ready to start the next chapter, keep an eye on what’s happening in the market before diving in head first.
 Try to sell when there is a high housing demand in your area—unless you’re selling out of necessity, it’s always best to sell when market conditions are favorable.
 The best time to sell a home involves personal and market factors, and both are important to consider.

 Best Time to Sell: The Bottom Line

 Do you have questions?
 Pennymac has answers.
-Contact a qualified Pennymac Loan Officer today and let us know how we can help.
+Contact a qualified Pennymac Loan Expert today and let us know how we can help.